nodejs/node/glossary.md

 * **MVC**: [Model-View-Controller][] - A software design pattern commonly used for developing user interfaces.
 It separates the application into three interconnected components: the model (data), the view (presentation), and the controller (logic).
-* **Native modules/addons**: Modules implemented in native code, such as C or C++, that expose interfaces callable from JS.
+* **Native modules/addons**: Modules compiled to native code from a non-JavaScript language, such as C or C++, that expose interfaces callable from JavaScript.
 * **npm**: [npm][] - A package manager and registry widely used for managing dependencies in Node.js projects and for sharing code with others.
 * **OOB**: Out Of Bounds - Used in the context of array access.